 Coronaviruses have an outer protein coat that has distinctive structural projections on its surface known as spike (S) proteins, which give the virus a crown-like appearance.
 The name “corona” is Latin for “crown,” which is why the viruses were given the name “coronavirus.”
 The spike protein functions in the binding of the virus to host cells.

-To help decipher the origin of the COVID-19 coronavirus, investigators of the Nature Medicine paper conducted comparative genomic analysis to compare the genome of COVID-19 to other strains of both human and animal coronaviruses.
+To help decipher the origin of the SARS-CoV-2 coronavirus, investigators of the Nature Medicine paper conducted comparative genomic analysis to compare the genome of SARS-CoV-2 to other strains of both human and animal coronaviruses.
 They found that the virus is closely related to human SARS-CoV-1, as well as specific bat and pangolin coronavirus strains.

-It was found that COVID-19, however, differs from SARS-CoV-1 and the animal viruses based on two main features: 1) the receptor-binding domain (RBD), which helps viruses attach to host cells and 2) the presence of a novel cleavage site, which plays a role in entering cells.
+It was found that SARS-CoV-2, however, differs from SARS-CoV-1 and the animal coronaviruses based on two main features: 1) the receptor-binding domain (RBD), which helps viruses attach to host cells and 2) the presence of a novel cleavage site, which plays a role in entering cells.
 Both are located in the spike protein of the virus.

 “Our analyses clearly show that SARS-CoV-2 is not a laboratory construct or a purposefully manipulated virus,” states the study.

-The Huanan market in Wuhan, China is where many of the early cases of COVID-19 were traced back to and is where possible animal hosts such as the bat and pangolin, many of which were illegally imported into the city, were present in confined spaces, housing the perfect breeding grounds for viral transmission.
+The Huanan Seafood Market in Wuhan, China is where many of the early cases of COVID-19 were traced back to.
+It has been reported that wildlife such as bats and pangolins, many of which were illegally imported into the city, were kept in confined spaces in the ‘wet market’, housing the perfect breeding grounds for viral transmission among them, and humans.

-The findings of the study effectively dispel the myth that COVID-19 is a lab-generated virus as its origins can be traced back to naturally-occurring, known coronaviruses.
-While the exact evolutionary path of COVID-19 remains unclear, examining mutational changes associated with specific natural selection pressures during zoonotic or human-human transmission can help elucidate its trajectory.
+The findings of the study effectively dispel the myth that SARS-CoV-2 is a lab-generated virus as its origins can be traced back to naturally-occurring, known coronaviruses.
+While the exact evolutionary path of SARS-CoV-2 remains unclear, examining mutational changes associated with specific natural selection pressures during zoonotic or human-to-human transmission can help elucidate its trajectory.